alee68/work/README.md

 -   **[Azure Sentinel]{.underline}**
     -   Azure Sentinel is a **Security Information and Event Management (SIEM)** solution for security monitoring, threat detection, and incident response capabilities.
     -   Integration with Azure Monitor:
-        -   Sentinel and Azure Monitor share the same agents and workspace capabilities.Sentinel uses the same Azure Monitor Logs workspace for storing its monitoring data.
+        -   Sentinel and Azure Monitor share the same agents and workspace capabilities.Sentinel uses the same Azure Monitor Logs workspace for storing its monitoring dat1.
 Sentinel increases the price of the entire workspace, unlike Azure Monitor, which is largely free.

 **Pricing Calcuator vs. TCO Calculator vs. Cost Management and Billing**
 -   **[Pricing Calculator]{.underline}**